ark-lang/ark-docs/option_types.md

 x = Some(23);
 ```

-We can then destructure options like so:
+We can then de-structure options like so:

 ```
 match x {